OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 #### What You'll Need

 If you've taken apart your temperature sensor circuit, wire it back up according to the instructions in the [previous experiment](#starter-kit-reading-one-wire-temperature-sensor).
+// TODO: change this to 'Everything from the Temperature Sensor experiment' and then list all of those materials

 Then grab the following from your kit: